Exercise/HTMLPurifierBundle/README.md

-The `default` profile is special in that it is used as the configuration for the `exercise_html_purifier.default` service as well as the base configuration for other profiles you might define:
+The `default` profile is special in that it is used as the configuration for the `exercise_html_purifier.default` service as well as the base configuration for other profiles you might define.

 ```
 # app/config.yml